[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 % cp ca.pem ~/.certs/`openssl x509 -hash -noout -in ca.pem`.0

 The certificates in the source of "openssl" do not cover all CAs.
-If the certificate of your SSL server is signed by another CA, you must copy the certificate of the CA to the directory.
-You may be able to find appropriate certificate from the following page:
+If the certificate of your TLS server is signed by another CA, you must copy the certificate of the CA to the directory.
+You can find trusted CA certificates on Internet from the following URLs:

 There are two important Mew variables to control "stunnel". ‘mew-ssl-cert-directory’ is the directory where you install certificates of trusted CAs.
 Its default value is "~/.certs".
 Also, you can set the verification level with ‘mew-ssl-verify-level’.
 It’s default to 1.
 The meanings of the values are as follows: